BET Award for Best Group

 The BET Award for Best Group is given to the overall best R&B, hip hop, or gospel group who has released an album the previous or same year.
 When the award was first given, it awarded male and female groups separately.
 It was combined the following year.
-Migos are the all-time winners in this category with four wins and have received the most nominations with seven.
+Migos are the all-time winners in this category with four wins and have received the most nominations with seven as a group.
+Quavo and Takeoff are the artists with the most nominations with eight including seven nominations as a part of Migos.

 Winners and nominees

 Winners are listed first and highlighted in bold.